 Then, the other side sends you a discovery request.
 You don’t know what to do.
-You and your personal injury attorney will need to strategize the best plan for responding to this request.
+You and your personal injury attorney at Adam S. Kutner & Associates will need to strategize the best plan for responding to this request.
 Here’s what to do if the other side sends you a discovery request.

 Understanding a Discovery Request in a Las Vegas Personal Injury Claim

 Discovery in a personal injury case allows the parties to learn about the facts of their case and build their evidence for trial.
 You can conduct discovery by sending a request to another party.
 You can also conduct discovery by asking a non-party to sit for a deposition or produce evidence that might be relevant to the case.

 The purpose of discovery is to help the parties learn about the case and narrow the issues for trial.
 By learning about the case, the parties might see where the facts of the case can’t be disputed.
 The defense might see that you have a strong a case, and they might agree to pay you a fair amount without needing to take your case to trial.
 Alternatively, discovery might help you arrive at your trial date with a strong, clear case to present.
 The purpose of discovery is to allow the parties to receive a fair trial and have access to the evidence that they need to prepare their case.

 What Does a Discovery Request in Nevada Look Like?